 1. One study by a Japanese scientist (Shukla S Jain) on chronically stressed animals showed that the degeneration of neural tissues was reduced 80% when ashwagandha was introduced into their diet.
 Since chronic stress is responsible for the degeneration of brain cells and a decrease in cognitive function, this showed how ashwagandha can help protect the brain.

 2. Another study done by NutrGenesis LLC showed how well ashwagandha was able to reduce cortisol (the hormone released to fight stress).
 In the study, not only was it was shown that the test subjects who used ashwagandha slept better, felt reduced fatigue, had more energy…they had an overall reduction of 26% for cortisol levels.
 Not only this, but their blood sugar levels were more normal and they also saw improvements in lipid-profiles (which correlates to lower risk of cardiovascular disease).

 3. Japanese scientists working at the Institute of Natural Medicine were able to show ashwagandha had the ability to help the body to reconstruct synapses (where nerve cells communicate) and helped to regenerate axons and dendrites.
-This shows conclusive evidence it can be used to treat conditions like Alzheimers and dementia.
+This shows conclusive evidence it can be used with memory loss.

 Dr. Josh Axe writes: